MacroUniverse/SLISCt/README.md

 ## Introduction

-SLISC is a header-only library mostly based on Numerical Recipes 3ed, using simple C++ features so that it is easy to read, use and modify while maintaining a high performance.
-The library currencly provides simple class templates for vector, matrix (row-major and col-major, fixed-size and sparse) and 3D matrix.
-Algorithms from Numerical Recipes are slowly added.
-The library also provides some utilities frequently used, such as timers and IO utilities.
-The library can optionally use some algorithms in Eigen (another header-only library) or use Intel MKL subroutines.
+SLISC is a header-only library written in a style similar to Numerical Recipes 3ed, using simple C++ features so that it is easy to read and modify while maintaining a high performance.
+The library currencly provides simple class templates for vector, matrix (row-major and col-major, fixed-size and sparse), 3D matrix (row-major), and basic arithmetics for them.
+Codes from many other projects or libraries has been incorporated into SLISC (e.g. Numerical Recipes, Eigen, Intel MKL etc.).
+The library also provides some utilities frequently used, such as timers and IO utilities (a text based file format `.matt` similar to Matlab's `.mat`).

+SLISC has a comprehensive test suit, main.cpp will execute all the tests.
+Tests has been performed in Windows using Visual C++ and Intel compilers in Visual Studio 15.9.8 and in Linux using gcc and Intel compilers.
+If intel MKL (now free) is not installed, some functions will not work or will much slower.

 A simple example :